Bloom-host/BloomDocs/docs/faq.md

 If you want to check out the panel for yourself, simply go to [mc.bloom.host](https://mc.bloom.host) and login with the demo user credentials (username `demo`, password `demo`).

-### How does Bloom's waitlist work?
+### How does Bloom's waitlist/pre-order system work?
-When Bloom is about to launch a new node, they will put it on a waitlist.
-You can either purchase a server with the waitlist location selected or order a server in an in-stock location and ask to be moved.
-If you decide to purchase a server with the waitlist location selected, you will not have access to a server and you will not be billed until the new node is launched.
-If you decide to instead purchase an in-stock server, you can ask to be moved later on.
-Bloom staff will move you to the new location once it is launched, you won't need to do anything.
-You will be given a new IP and you will once again have access to your server.
+When Bloom is preparing to launch a new node, a waitlist will be opened allowing you to reserve a spot and pre-order your first month of service.
+While you do have to pre-pay to reserve your spot, your billing cycle does not begin until the day your server is activated so you are not paying for any unused time.
+If you are an existing customer that will  be transferring your server to the new node, you will also be given a pro-rated credit for the unused time on your old server at the time of transfer.

+At any point, you can cancel your reservation and receive a full refund for any amounts prepaid.